KDE/digikam-doc/main_window/image_view.rst

 Renaming a Photograph
 ~~~~~~~~~~~~~~~~~~~~~

-You can change the filename for a photograph by clicking with the right mouse button over a thumbnail and selecting **Rename** :kbd:`F2`.
+You can change the filename for a photograph by clicking with the right mouse button over a thumbnail and selecting **Rename...** :kbd:`F2`.
 You can also select multiple photographs to batch rename files.
 A dialog will open showing the list of selected photographs with their current name and the new name.

 .. figure:: images/mainwindow_advanced_rename.webp
     :alt: